 bruised foot after slipping/falling on wet floor

 Fell/slipped on wet tile floor 2 days ago.
 Very painful at time of fall, pain settled after a couple hours, woke up next morning with circular, dark purple bruise on side of left foot under ankle bone.
 No swelling that I have noticed, not extremely painful, pain comes and goes - slightly painful to walk on but not a problem bearing weight.
 Pain comes in waves when I'm walking for more than a few minutes, standing - also sometimes painful as I'm sitting with no pressure on foot.
 Pain is at spot of bruising and also under two middle toes.
 Some pain in the heel also.
-Overall not very painful just that the bruise is weird because I definitely didnt bump foot into anything during fall so I worry that something inside foot is torn/displaced etc.
+Overall not very painful just that the bruise is weird because I definitely didnt bump foot into anything during fall so I worry that something inside foot is torn/displaced etc. RESPONSE

 In the simplest of terms, you suffered trauma to your foot.
 So that means almost anything you can think of, could have happened to your foot.

 Not only is your foot bruised but it appears from your picture that you also have an abrasion, meaning you tore off some of the skin on the heel, when you fell.

 I mention that because since the skin is "open" there is always the chance of infection.
 I know nothing about you, including your medical history, things such as whether or not your diabetic, or perhaps do you have circulation issues in your foot, or for that matter, even your age.
 So, an infection in the foot in an individual with other medical problems can be a more serious situation.